themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 * [Ask Me About My Uterus](https://medium.com/ask-me-about-my-uterus) is Abby Norman's site which has informative articles and personal stories written by herself and fellow endo patients.
 * https://www.facebook.com/groups/endometropolis/
   Hugely helpful!!- great files on hand--surgery guides--questions for surgeons
+* \- link to studies to show effectiveness/importance of crowdsourcing health info for marginalized conditions

 ## More Resources